Kalidas (film): Production

 After the success of India's first sound film Alam Ara (1931), its director Ardeshir Irani wanted to venture into South Indian cinema.
 In the same year, he chose H. M. Reddy, his former assistant, to direct the first South Indian sound film, which would later become the first Tamil-Telugu film Kalidas, based on the life of the Sanskrit poet and playwright Kalidasa.
 Irani produced the film under Imperial Movi-Tone.
 P. G. Venkatesan was chosen to play the title role.
 L. V. Prasad—who later founded Prasad Studios—appeared in a comic role as a temple priest.
 Theatre artiste T. P. Rajalakshmi was chosen to play the female protagonist; according to film historian Randor Guy, she was the "automatic choice to play the heroine."
 Before this, Rajalakshmi had acted in many silent films, and Kalidas was her first sound film.
 Supporting roles were played by Thevaram Rajambal, T. Susheela Devi, J. Sushila, and M. S. Santhanalakshmi.
 The sound was recorded by German technicians using German-made equipment.
 Kalidas was shot in Bombay (now Mumbai) on the sets of Alam Ara; it was completed in eight days, using either 6000 ft or 10000 ft of film, as sources differ.
 Film historian Film News Anandan stated that Kalidas "was produced in a hurry, and was technically flawed."

-While Kalidas primary language was Tamil, the film's actors spoke a variety of languages, including Tamil (Rajalakshmi), Telugu (Venkatesan) and Hindi (Prasad).
+The film's actors spoke a variety of languages, including Tamil (Rajalakshmi), Telugu (Venkatesan) and Hindi (Prasad).
 Because Venkatesan's first language was Telugu, and he could not correctly pronounce Tamil words, his dialogue was in Telugu.
+Rajalakshmi mentioned in her interview that H. M. Reddy filmed and went on to produce a Telugu film titled Kalidas, indicating that it might be a Telugu production.
+Film critic and journalist Kalki Krishnamurthy, in his review of the film for Ananda Vikatan, noted that the film had dialogues in Telugu, with Tamil songs featured at the beginning, middle, and end, but no Tamil speech.
 According to Guy, Irani was initially unsure if the German sound recording equipment would record the Tamil language; to assuage his doubts, he had some actors speak and sing in Tamil, with Venkatesan in Telugu.
 Because the equipment had already been used to record Hindi, he had other actors speak that language; the equipment recorded each language clearly.
 Owing to the use of multiple languages, sources including Film News Anandan, Birgit Meyer, and Guy have refused to call Kalidas the first Tamil sound film; Guy instead called it India's first multilingual film.
 In the 2010 book Cinemas of South India: Culture, Resistance, Ideology, Sowmya Dechamma states that Telugu dialogues were included in the film, apparently to "increase its market potential in the two important language markets of southern India."